cloudflare/cloudflare-docs/content/load-balancing/reference/migration-guides/health-monitor-notifications.md

     }
     ```

-You should also pay attention to the `notification_emails` parameter.
-Even if the `notification_filter` indicates that a health checks should send notifications, those will only be sent if there are email addresses listed in `notification_emails`.
+You should also pay attention to the `notification_email` parameter.
+Even if the `notification_filter` indicates that health checks should send notifications, those will only be sent if an email address is present in `notification_email`.

 </div>
 </details>